leonardofaria/leonardofaria.net/content/posts/2020/08/03/adding-screenshot-testing-with-cypress-in-your-project.md

 - In line 27, we are dynamically setting the `CYPRESS_baseUrl` environment variable based in the IP Docker is using at the moment.
 This will replace `http://host.docker.internal:8000/`, which may not work in all environments.
 - In line 28, we finally run the test using `start-server-and-test`: once the server is ready for connections, Cypress will run the test suite.

 Another milestone is done, time to merge our branch!
-You can check the [Pull request](https://github.com/leonardofaria/cypress-example/pull/6/files) that contains all the files from this section and check the [build inside Semaphore](https://leonardofaria.semaphoreci.com/workflows/061f6c9f-8f2d-4351-8a25-e5bc1568f67e).
+You can check the <A href="https://github.com/leonardofaria/cypress-example/pull/6/files">Pull request</A> that contains all the files from this section and check the [build inside Semaphore](https://leonardofaria.semaphoreci.com/workflows/061f6c9f-8f2d-4351-8a25-e5bc1568f67e).

 ## Recording the tests in cypress.io